benjaminfranklin03/NeuroDiffEqLab/README.md

 ### 2. Augmented Neural Ordinary Differential Equations (ANODEs)

-**Description**: ANODEs enhance the expressiveness of Neural ODEs by augmenting the hidden state with additional dimensions, allowing the model to capture more complex dynamics.
+**Description**: ANODEs take Neural ODEs a step further by augmenting the hidden state with additional dimensions.
+This boosts the model’s expressiveness, allowing it to capture even more intricate dynamics.

 ![Augmented Neural ODE Example](images/augmented_neural_ode_example.png)